humanestandards/home/content/play/ai-teaches-humane-operations.md

 🤖 Paul AI:

-An Ecosystem is a family of living organisms that shares a condition.
+An Ecosystem is a family of living organisms that shares a common condition.
 The operation of an ecosystem involves the movement, production, and consumption of energy and matter.

 \__\_